osilander/203.311/Week7/Week7.md

 **[Return to the Course Home Page](../index.html)**

-# 27-Apr 2022 - PLEASE DO NOT MAKE A COPY OF THIS FILE UNTIL THIS LABEL IS REMOVED
+# 28-Apr 2022 - PLEASE DO NOT MAKE A PHYSICAL COPY OF THIS FILE UNTIL THIS LABEL IS REMOVED

 # Barcodes and diversity - Fastq read analysis for 16S rRNA metabarcoding using the R package DADA2